adamsilver/fdpb/01-a-registration-form.md

 #### Javascript Syntax and Architectural Notes

-There are many ways to write Javascript components.
-The approach taken to create the password reveal component, is the same approach that will be used going forwards.
+As there are many flavours of Javascript, and different ways in which to architect components, we're going to walk through the choices used to construct the password reveal component and all the upcoming components in the book.

-First, we're using constructor functions.
-In this case, the constructor function is `PasswordReveal` and conventionally is written in upper camel case.
-Using this approach means we can create several instances of a component on the same page without them conflicting.
+First, we're using a constructor.
+A constructor, is a function that is conventionally written in upper camel case — `PasswordReveal` not `passwordReveal`.
+It's initialised using the `new` keyword which lets us use the same code to create several instances of the component:

 ```JS
 var passwordReveal1 = new PasswordReveal(document.getElementById('input1'));